 Is Virtual Therapy effective?

-There is much research and empirical evidence showing that therapy from a distance can be just as effective as in-person therapy.
+There is much research and empirical evidence showing that therapy from a distance can be as effective as in-person therapy.
 There are circumstances where online therapy may even be the best option.
-In fact, many of our existing clients prefer online therapy over in person sessions for various reasons (even before the COVID 19 pandemic).
-These clients do not want to devote the time to commute, much less disruption to their busy lives, and they can speak to a therapist in the comfort their own home, on their lunch break, their car, or while taking a stroll through the park.
-This allows for more choice and mobility and many prefer that.
-Some of our therapists provide services to people across Canada because of certain expertise in certain areas, such as trauma, parenting, family counselling and clients are more than happy to have virtual sessions without ever having met the therapist in person and it works just as well and has been working for many years.
+Many of our existing clients prefer online therapy over in-person sessions for various reasons.
+These clients cannot devote the time to commute, much less disruption to their busy lives, and they can speak to a therapist in the comfort their own home, on their lunch break, in their car, or while taking a stroll through the park.
+Some of our therapists provide services to people across Canada because of certain expertise in certain areas, such as trauma, parenting, family counselling.

 There is not a whole lot you need to do other than make sure you have access to a phone or device that has a video chat technology installed.
-If anything goes wrong, phone is also an option and some clients actually prefer it.
+A phone call is also an option.

 Also, try to get as much privacy as you can.
-This may pose a challenge in the time of COVID 19 outbreak where many families are in one space together with children and other family members at home.
-In this case, we have seen people get creative and find a space such as their car, a walk in closet, or a private room with a white noise playing on the outside.
+Some patients live in a space with children, other family members, or roommates.
+In this case, we have seen people get creative and find a space such as their car, a walk-in closet, or a private room with a white noise playing on the outside.
 Whatever works for you will work for us.
-Times like this call on us to work together, get creative, and find solutions.

 Don’t stress about the appearance of your house and how you look for the video sessions.
 This will be absolutely irrelevant to the success and outcome of therapy.